Skip to content

 Disadvantages

 • Resource waste.
-Due to comprehensive data leading to increased data storage resource costs, the cost of searching for abnormal link data also increases.
+Due to complete data leading to a significant increase in data storage resource costs, the cost of searching for abnormal chain data also increases.

 Based on full-chain data collection, OpenTelemetry supports two types of samplers: